matthost/lifespan/README.md

 ### Exercise

 Cardio and strength training are both important to health and longevity.
 Strength training should not be neglected since we lose muscle with age.
-Strength improves healthspan and also prevents injury which leads to faster decline.
+Strength improves healthspan and prevents injury which leads to faster decline.

 ### Supplements / Medications

+When considering supplements and medications we must consider the effectiveness and the safety.

+Effectiveness is best measured by significant reproducible results in animal trials, since we have limited mechanistic understanding of aging and no lifespan trials in humans.
+An explanation of the anti-aging mechanism, and that this mechanism is also present in humans, is also good - though must be read with skepticism due to our poor mechanistic understanding.

+The Interventions Testing Program (ITP) is the gold standard for reproducible lifespan trials, performing mice lifespan interventions in 3 separate labs and compiling the results.

+Safety is best measured by long term usage in humans.
+Studies in animal models can also be helpful for evaluating safety - if they are living longer, it was safer for that animal to take it than not.

-There are 4 supplements / medications that have the most robust evidence of effectiveness and safety.
-Start with these, in order of effectiveness.
+There are 4 supplements / medications that have the most robust evidence of effectiveness and safety: rapamycin, acarbose, glycine and taurine.
+Rapamycin and acarbose demonstrate the strongest effect, while glycine and taurine show small but significant effect.

 - Rapamycin
   - Background
     - Inhibits MTOR, and specifically MTORc1, a growth pathway.
-By far the star molecule in longevity research today with a low risk and strong reward.
+The most significant effect across animal models, with good safety data in humans.
+Thought to reduce aging by reducing growth - continuing growth post-adulthood could be a driver of aging.
   - Evidence
     - [ITP mice lifespan extension](https://phenome.jax.org/itp/surv/Rapa/C2009)
       - male: +10-22% median, +8% p90